 I continued to browse the post and realised that these “jobs” I was in were internships.
 Not real jobs.

 It slowly came to me that I have always been a freelancer.
 While I was doing my Internships and trying to like school (which never liked me back, btw.
 Not even once), I did a lot of fashion styling and magazine jobs but for whom?
 For myself.
 I was working for myself.
 I was never formally employed by anyone nor did I sign a contract.

 I am not sure if this is something I missed in this lifetime.
 You know, not knowing how it really is to have an office job.
 I don’t even know how an office looks like.
 How are the employee cubicles arranged?
-Is the boss in another floor of the building?
-Are you supposed to do the time-in/out swipe with papers that look like uno cards?
+Is the boss on another floor of the building?
+Are you supposed to do the time-in/out swipe with papers that look like Uno cards?
 What does one wear to work?
-Is it the same attire you wear when you’re doing your final thesis defence?
+Is it the same attire you wear when you’re doing your final thesis defense?

 I would probably never know the answers to these questions because I don’t plan to do office jobs ever.
 This is by choice.
 Even if the society I exist in demands me to do life in chronological order, the idea of working for other people didn’t suit my soul.
 If I forced myself to do it, maybe I am already checked in some mental hospital and wouldn’t be writing this.
 I’d go nuts.
 Or end up dying at 30.

 But the real question is, do you really have to quit your job to travel the world?